tim1020/ec-router/README.md

 1. router middleware for koa2
 2. auto route

-    route by rule, route file、mapper table is No longer needed
+    route by rule of uri, route file、mapper table is No longer needed

 3. auto RESTful service